-Broadly types of costs are classified as direct and indirect, fixed and variable etc. The relationship of direct & indirect costs with fixed & variable costs is a very crucial concept to understand for doing a real interpretation of costs in any manufacturing business.
-At the very outset, it should be clear that all costs can be classified into direct / indirect as well as fixed / variable.
-In brief, we can say that any cost be categorized under one of these categories viz. direct and variable, direct and fixed, indirect and variable, indirect and fixed.
+Broadly types of costs are classified as direct and indirect, fixed and variable, etc. The relationship of direct & indirect costs with fixed & variable costs is crucial for understanding a real interpretation of costs in any manufacturing business.
+At the very outset, it should be clear that all costs can be classified into direct/indirect and fixed/variable.
+In brief, we can say that any cost is categorized under one of these categories: direct and variable, direct and fixed, indirect and variable, indirect and fixed.

-Before moving towards understanding the above dual cost classification concepts, let us recapitulate the basic definitions of direct, indirect, variable and fixed costs
+Before understanding the above dual cost classification concepts, let us recapitulate the basic definitions of direct, indirect, variable, and fixed costs.

-Direct costs are those costs which are related to the product and amount of expense is easily assignable/traceable to the product.
-These costs are assigned to the product based on cause and effect relationship.
+Direct costs are those costs that are related to the product, and the amount of expense is easily assignable/traceable to the product.
+These costs are assigned to the product based on the cause and effect relationship.

-Indirect costs are those costs which are related to the product but the amount of expense is not traceable in an economically feasible manner.
+Indirect costs are those costs that are related to the product, but the amount of expense is not traceable in an economically feasible manner.
 These costs are allocated to the product based on some reasonable basis.

-Total variable cost is that cost which changes in proportion to the change in output like direct material costs.
-Per unit variable cost remains fixed.
+Total variable cost is that cost that changes in proportion to the change in output, like direct material costs.
+Per unit, variable cost remains fixed.

-Total fixed cost is that cost which does not change in proportion to the change in output like monthly salary cost of a supervisor.
-Per unit fixed cost is variable.
+Total fixed cost is that cost that does not change in proportion to the change in output, like the monthly salary cost of a supervisor.
+Per unit, fixed cost is variable.